Peaky Blinders Season 4 concluded with a typically epic finale, but what does the future hold for Thomas Shelby, his family and his empire of crime?

 “It’s going great, bumping along,” she said the musical.
 “It’s not going to happen tomorrow, but we’re actively meeting about it and having a blast.
 You can only imagine those meetings are real fun.
 Steve said he’d turn in the treatment of what would happen in February, so we have that to look forward to.
 I have no info further about the movie, I can only say we have continued support from extraordinary artistic forces.”

-Check back at NME for the latest updates on Peaky Blinders season five.
+Check back at NME for the latest updates on Peaky Blinders Season 5.